isopod-cloud/chasm/TROUBLESHOOTING.md

 # Troubleshooting

 Every user's experience with Isopod Chasm will be different, and therefore, we will not be able to describe everyone's situations here.
-Nonetheless, if you get stuck while using Chasm, here are a list of suggestions to try.
+Nonetheless, if you get stuck while using Chasm, this document contains a list of suggestions to try.
+If after reading this entire document, you are still stuck, feel free to make an issue at [our Gitlab Issue tracker](https://gitlab.com/isopod-cloud/chasm/-/issues) and we will address it as soon as possible.

 ## Standing up a Mesh Network